In this post, I’m going to discuss in detail the difference between Apache and NGINX server.

 Also, the upstream server processes don’t get blocked because of the heavy, multiple static content requests as Nginx can process them concurrently.
 This significantly improves the overall performance of backend servers.

 Nginx is incessantly trying to serve its users a better experience.
-It has shown some remarkable growth in year 2018.
+It has shown some remarkable growth in the year 2018.
 Take a glance at the key takeaways from 2018 on Nginx blog.

 ii) Great for High Traffic Websites